 Can I become a foster parent if I’m single?

 Yes, you can foster a child if it’s just you.
-However, you must be able to pass the background requirements and demonstrate financial solubility in order to be approved.

 Do I need to work with a foster care agency?